 \subsubsection{Transverse arrangement}

-Unlike former bonded directionality CG models\cite{fan2015coarse,shishehbor2019effects,ramezani2019mechanical,shishehbor2021influence}, this CG present directionality by mapping and hydrogen-bond-like interactions.
-This makes one thing possible: considering transverse arrangement of CNC with different patterns instead of only considering them as a big crystal structure.
-Two arrangement pattern named cross and symmetric are compared with a large crystal structure, and their fracture and performance differ a lot as the results show\autoref{fig:transverse_arrangement}.
-The symmetric pattern is inspired by twin structure and the results show that this pattern has a better toughness comparing to crystal.
-Inter layer friction are impeded and transformed into local rotations, achieving better toughness and ductility in symmetric pattern.
-Vulnerable lower-upper interfaces of cross pattern are responsible for its lower toughness, but interestingly toughness of cross patterns is not lower than crystal pattern.
-These results emphasize the importance of transverse arrangement, which are could not be described by former coarse grained models.
+Unlike previous BD directionality CG models\cite{fan2015coarse,shishehbor2019effects,ramezani2019mechanical,shishehbor2021influence}, the CG model was designed to present directionality via branched beads and HBond-like interactions.
+This makes it possible to consider the transverse arrangements of CNCs with cross and symmetric patterns.
+The results of the arrangement patterns confirmed that the fractures and performance differed significantly from those of the crystals, as shown in Figure~\ref{fig:transverse_arrangement}.
+The symmetric pattern was inspired by the twin structure, and the results indicated that this pattern exhibited a better toughness than the crystal.
+The cross pattern was symmetric in both directions.
+In these two patterns, frictional sliding was impeded and transformed into local rotations, thereby achieving better toughness and ductility in the symmetric pattern.
+These results emphasize the importance of the transverse arrangement, which cannot be described by previous CG models.